veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 again.

-So, to avoid wasting _whole minutes_ by manually matching two pictures' colors, I decided it was well worth embarking in _just a few weeks, a couple months tops_ of research in computational image manipulation.
+So, to avoid wasting _whole minutes_ by manually matching two pictures' colors, I decided it was well worth embarking on _just a few weeks, a couple months tops_ of research in computational image manipulation.
 What you are about to read is the output of that research.